Ray Romano

 Raymond Albert Romano (born December 21, 1957) is an American stand-up comedian and actor.
 He is best known for his role as Raymond "Ray" Barone on the CBS sitcom Everybody Loves Raymond (1996–2005), for which he won three Primetime Emmy Awards (one as an actor and two as producer).
 He is also known for being the voice of Manny in the Ice Age franchise.
 He has received several other awards including nominations for two Grammy Awards and two Golden Globe Awards.

 He created and starred in the TNT comedy drama Men of a Certain Age (2009–2011).
 From 2012 to 2015, Romano had a recurring role as Hank Rizzoli, a love interest of Sarah Braverman in the NBC series Parenthood.
 More recently he co-starred in the romantic comedy The Big Sick (2017) and portrayed mob lawyer Bill Bufalino in Martin Scorsese's epic crime film The Irishman (2019).
 From 2017 to 2019, Romano portrayed Rick Moreweather in the Epix comedy-drama series Get Shorty.

 Early life and education

-Romano was born in Queens, New York City, the second son of Luciana "Lucie" (née Fortini) (d.
+Romano was born in the Queens borough of New York City, the second son of Luciana "Lucie" (née Fortini) (d.
 2021), a piano teacher, and Albert Romano (1925–2010), a real estate agent and engineer.
 He is of Italian descent.
 He grew up in the Forest Hills neighborhood of Queens.
 He has an older brother, Richard (born 1956), an NYPD sergeant, and a younger brother, Robert (born c.
 1966), a second grade teacher in New York City.

 Romano attended elementary and middle school at Our Lady Queen of Martyrs in Forest Hills.
 After transferring from Archbishop Molloy High School, Romano graduated from Hillcrest High School in 1975.
 He was in the same high school class as Fran Drescher.
 Before getting into show business, Romano briefly attended Queens College, in Flushing, New York, where he studied accounting.